 Why are Backdoors Dangerous?

 When it comes to security, unintended flaws and intentional backdoors are essentially the same.
 What makes any backdoor dangerous is that at some point it is bound to be discovered by a malicious hacker who will be eager to exploit it.

 A remote hacker can access your device through a backdoor to:

 - Change computer settings, including passwords and user credentials

 - Shut down, restart, or even “brick” the device

-First, you should have an advanced antivirus solution in place that is capable of detecting and preventing malware and malicious attacks.
+You should have an advanced antivirus in place that is capable of detecting and preventing malware and malicious attacks.
 Many backdoors are installed through RATs, Trojans, and other types of malware, so it is essential to install an antivirus tool capable of detecting such threats.

 Your antivirus should provide a firewall and network monitoring as a part of the security suite.
 A firewall grants access only to authorized users.
-A strong network monitoring tool can help guarantee that any suspicious activity—such as unauthorized upload or download—is flagged and taken care of.
+A strong network monitoring tool can help guarantee that any suspicious activity— such as unauthorized uploads or downloads—are flagged and taken care of.

-To prevent backdoor attacks, install strong antivirus protection with top-notch malware detection and prevention capabilities, a firewall, and a network monitoring tool.
+To prevent backdoor attacks, you should install a powerful antivirus with top-notch malware detection and prevention capabilities, a firewall, and a network monitoring tool.